Revlimid Capsules is a brand of medicine containing the active ingredient lenalidomide.

 Tell your doctor immediately if you notice any of the following:

-Bleeding (including nose-bleeds) more easily than normal.
+Bleeding (including nose-bleeds) or bruising more easily than normal.

 Revlimid can reduce the number of platelets, which are responsible for making the blood clot properly.
 Your doctor may monitor your blood cell numbers during treatment with Revlimid.